 Laser therapy for cancer has emerged as a promising treatment option, offering a non-invasive alternative to traditional cancer treatments.
 Recent advancements in laser technology have significantly improved its precision, efficacy, and applications in oncology.
 This segment delves into the latest research and breakthroughs in laser technology for cancer treatment, discussing potential future applications and how they might revolutionize cancer care.

 One of the key advancements in laser therapy is the enhancement of its precision and efficacy.
 Modern lasers can now target cancer cells with minimal damage to surrounding healthy tissue, reducing side effects and improving patient outcomes.
-This precision, coupled with advances in real-time imaging, enables doctors to tailor treatments to the unique contours of each tumor.
+This precision, coupled with advances in real-time imaging, enables doctors to tailor treatments to the unique contours of each tumour.

 The integration of laser therapy with nanotechnology has opened up new frontiers in cancer treatment.
-Nanoparticles can be engineered to accumulate in tumors and then activated by laser light, improving the targeting and destruction of cancer cells.
+Nanoparticles can be engineered to accumulate in tumours and then activated by laser light, improving the targeting and destruction of cancer cells.
 This approach minimizes harm to healthy tissue and has the potential to overcome the limitations of conventional treatments.

 Looking ahead, the future of laser therapy in cancer care is bright, with ongoing research focusing on enhancing its specificity, reducing invasiveness, and increasing accessibility.
 Future applications may include the use of laser therapy for early cancer detection and monitoring, as well as its combination with other treatment modalities to improve efficacy.